 According to the speaker, when children return from their history lesson, they run to their toys.
-Usually, children try to escape the mundane history and prefer playing to studies.
+Usually, children try to escape mundane history and prefer playing to study.
 When they mature, they can understand how harsh the history of mankind is.

 Sister, if seas part us, do you not consider me?

 unto me with mercy, for I am desolate and lost.

 The last stanza of ‘Shooting Stars’ begins with an apostrophe.
 Here, the speaker asks her sister a rhetorical question.
 She asks whether her sister will consider her as one of them when the “seas” part them.
 The “seas” is a metaphor for death.

 After reading the first line, it seems that the speaker is somehow sad as she has lost the battle, the battle of perseverance and tolerance.
 That’s why she is asking to count her as one of the brave fighters of her community.

 She tells the listener that she sang the psalms at dusk when she was inside the wire.
 It is an allusion to a Nazi concentration camp.
 After hearing her singing psalm, strong men wept.
 They wept not for devotion to the almighty, but for their misfortunes and hapless condition.

 This line also contains irony.
 Here, Duffy ironically remarks about the importance of religion.
 The speaker was devoted to God.
 Still, her life was not saved, not even her people’s.
 The last line is a biblical allusion to verse sixteen belonging to King David’s prayer to God.
 In this line, the speaker is asking God for showing mercy on her though she knows her prayers will not be heard.